Galapagos Science Center

 The 20,000 sq. ft.
 GSC facility houses four laboratories, each with a dedicated research focus: terrestrial ecology, marine ecology & oceanography, geospatial technologies (remote sensing & geographic information systems), and microbiology.
 The building also has office space for visiting physical, social, and health scientists, as well as multi-purpose space for community outreach and education events.

 The site of the GSC is adjacent to USFQ’s Galapagos Academic Institute for the Arts and Sciences (GAIAS) on Playa Mann, Isla San Cristobal.
-The facility is being used by UNC and USFQ faculty and students conducting research in the Galapagos Archipelago, as well as by Carolina students in study abroad science programs hosted next door at GAIAS.
+The facility is being used by UNC and USFQ faculty and students conducting research in the Galapagos Archipelago, as well as by UNC students in study abroad science programs hosted next door at GAIAS.